scozv/blog/_pages/cv.en.md

 * **Shanghai Jiaotong University** _2013 ~ Now_

 Part-time programme for Master of Software Engineering.
 My graduation paper addressing the loose coupling architecture and its application on financial system has been submitted at June 2017.
-The certification of MSE Degree will be delivered in November 2017 according to the recent SJTU notification.
+The certification of MSE Degree has been approved in November 2017.

 * **Ningbo University** _2005 ~ 2009_

 Information System and Information Management, Bachelor Degree

 ## Working Experience (`Scala` Related)

-### G Product Core Data Analysis System (as the Project Owner)
+### G Product Core Data Analysis System (Project Owner)

 Company | LeadIQ
 :-----|:-----